latitov/ClassicPID/README.md

 ### Classical PID controller algorithm, explained in (correct and almost complete) (pseudo) code.

-_Leonid Titov, 2019_
+_Leonid Titov, 2019-2020_

 Once again, a friend of mine asked if I can help with some simple but effective regulator code for a DIY project.
-Because people used to see perfectly straight lines on equipment regulated by my own algorithms, they choose to ask me, not the Internet, for a regulation advice.
-Does that mean that I became kind of an expert?
-Maybe.
-But for simple projects you don't need complex algorithms, even trivial classic PID will suffice.
+Because people used to see perfectly straight lines on equipment regulated by my own algorithms, they keep asking me for a regulation advice.
+For simple projects you don't need complex algorithms, even trivial classic PID will suffice.
 And since people keep asking, I wrote this.

 It's not a theory nor a math (for that see the links at the end), it's 100% down to earth, practical thing, which will help you get the job done.

 _Useful if you need to implement it on your own, for some reason.
-Not that useful if you use stock regulator (either physical controller, or a "block" in the PLC program), because ALL OF THEM WORK WITH SUBTLE DIFFERENCES, their implementors can't agree neither on terminology (proportional band vs. gain, integration time vs. reset time, etc), nor what exactly is an integral, how and of what it should be calculated of._
+Note that if you use a stock regulator (either physical controller, or a "block" in the PLC program), that ALL OF THEM WORK WITH SUBTLE DIFFERENCES, their implementors can't agree neither on terminology (proportional band vs. gain, integration time vs. reset time, etc), nor what exactly is an integral, how and of what it should be calculated of._

-_I don't say the classic PID is perfect, nor do I advocate to use it; it's just a clarification of what it is, and is suitable for most of general applications._
+_I don't say the classic PID is perfect, nor do I advocate its use; it's just a clarification of what it is, and is suitable for most of general applications._

 ### "Wikipedia version"